Applying is easy! Just follow these steps:

 - Scan of passport

-- Students who wish to study at the Faculty of Medicine: Proof of Measles Immunization Status
+- Students who wish to study at the Faculty of Medicine: Proof of Measles Immunization Status and a proof of a complete Covid vaccination.

 - Apply for accomodation at a student dormitory (see below under "Accommodation").
 You can start an application at the same time as you apply for your exchange at the University of Tübingen.
 To complete your dormitory application, hand in a copy of your official letter of admission as soon as you have received it.